cowlicks/scipy-sparse-boolean-spec/scipep.rst

 Abstract
 ========

-This SciPEP describes how the sparse package handles boolean data typed sparse matrices.
+This document describes how the sparse package handles boolean data typed sparse matrices.